-In other parts of the world, health and healing are conceived of differently than in the West.
-Consequently, health and healing are associated with objects that differ from the material culture (instruments) connected to Western medical practice.
+In many parts of the world, health and healing are conceived of differently than in the West.
+Consequently, health and healing are associated with objects that differ from the instruments connected to Western medical practice.
 The objects presented in the exhibit includes textiles, musical instruments, puppets, and yarn paintings that are used to diagnose, heal, protect, or ensure good physical and mental health.

 Additionally, the images depicted in many of the objects are powerfully charged symbols of health, healing, and protection.
 The objects come from the cultures of Asia, South America, Central America, and Africa.